Top-Gun-Maxverick/Top-Gun-Maxverick/README.md

 ### More Detailed About Me
 Innovate Alumni at [The Knowledge Society](https://tks.world), Vancouver 2020-2021.
 Interested in **Quantum Computing ⚛️**, **Blockchain/Cryptocurrencies 💵**, **Machine Learning + AI 🤖**, and **Aviation 🚀**.
-Worked on a Quantum Generative Adversarial Neural Network with as part of Asipiring Scholars Directed Research Program.
+Working on a Quantum Graph Generative Adversarial Neural Network with as part of Asipiring Scholars Directed Research Program.
-Paper accepted for publishing and will be released in early Jan 2023 + revision; working on upgrading QGAN to QGraphGAN.
-Previously implemented a Quantum Convolutional Neural Network for Efficient Image Recognition.
+Paper accepted published in Jan 2023 availabla [here](https://emerginginvestigators.org/articles/22-143) Presented at the West Coast Biological Sciences Undergraduate Research Conference April 2023 @ Loyola Marymount University Will present at IEEE Quantum Week 2-23 @ Bellevue, Washington Previously implemented a Quantum Convolutional Neural Network for Efficient Image Recognition.

 ### Socials